finalverse/libra2-core/libra2-move/framework/libra2-framework/doc/aptos_account.md

 <tr>
 <td>5</td>
-<td>The transfer function should ensure an account is created for the provided destination if one does not exist; then, register AptosCoin for that account if a particular is unregistered before transferring the amount.</td>
+<td>The transfer function should ensure an account is created for the provided destination if one does not exist; then, register Libra2Coin for that account if a particular is unregistered before transferring the amount.</td>
 <td>Critical</td>
 <td>The transfer function checks if the recipient account exists.
-If the account does not exist, the function creates one and registers the account to AptosCoin if not registered.</td>
+If the account does not exist, the function creates one and registers the account to Libra2Coin if not registered.</td>
 <td>Formally verified via <a href="#high-level-req-5">transfer</a>.</td>
 </tr>